Conflict prevention

 Types of locks

-Conflict prevention in Location Referencing has two lock types:
+Conflict prevention in Location Referencing has the following lock types:

 • Route locks